How to use open circuit transformer

 A core with a large cross-sectional area was required to make it work.

-And the transformer also became very big and expensive.
+And, the transformer also became very big and expensive.

-Difference between current transformer and PT transformer
+Difference between a current transformer and a PT transformer

 Further, read the CT and PT transformer difference

-Also, read How current Transformer works
+Also, read How the current Transformer works

 Further, read the article What is a potential transformer for more knowledge on transformers.

-Read what is MOV varistor
+Read what the MOV varistor is

 Further, read Why and how power factor correction?